PeterO.Numbers.EFloats

 Return Value:

-Either true if the given number is subnormal, or false otherwise.
-Returns false if the given context is null or HasExponentRange of the given context is false .
+if the specified context is null or HasExponentRange of the specified context is false

 Exceptions:

-Returns whether the given arbitrary-precision number object is zero (positive zero or negative zero).
+Returns whether the specified arbitrary-precision number object is zero (positive zero or negative zero).

 Parameters: